trail.cam

 Are Moose Dangerous?
 How to Read the Warning Signs Before a Charge

 Are moose dangerous?
 Usually calm, but they injure more people than bears in Alaska.
-Learn the warning signs of a moose attack and
+Learn the warning signs of a moose attack and exactly what to do.

 The Moose Rut: When It Peaks, How Bulls Behave, and the Calls You'll Hear